chainer/models/transformer/README.md

 .
 Python 2 might also work, but this is not guaranteed.
 1. install all requirements via `pip install -r requirements.txt`
 1. start the training with `python train_copy.py`.
-If you want to use a GPU for training, you can specify the GPU with `-g`.
+If you want to use a GPU for training, you can specify the GPU with `-d`.
 For further options type `python train_copy.py -h`.
 1. wait some minutes and you should get a transformer that can copy digits.